nasa/harmony-gdal-adapter/README.md

 [fork-and-pull model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model).

-In addition to any DAAC stakeholders, please add members of the EED Data Services team (currently: David Auty, Ken Cockerill, Owen Littlejohns and Matt Savoie) as PR reviewers.
+In addition to any DAAC stakeholders, please add members of the EED Data Services team (currently: David Auty, Owen Littlejohns and Matt Savoie) as PR reviewers.
 One of these developers must approve the PR before it is merged.

 NASA GitHub contributers will have the required GitHub permissions to merge their PRs after the peer review is complete.
 Please consider using the